Automation & AI

 The best opportunities are usually close to the work: enquiries, invoices, onboarding, reports, compliance and customer communication.

-Monthly report is generated from existing systems.
+Monthly report is generated from existing systems with a more consistent rhythm.

-Customer documents are summarised before staff review.
+Customer documents are summarised before staff review to reduce admin bottlenecks.

-Compliance reminders are triggered automatically.
+Compliance reminders are triggered automatically instead of relying on manager chasing.

 Delivery process